-On December 13, 2016, the USFS reported that it had determined that the Plan of Restoration and Operations ("PRO") filed by Midas Gold Idaho, Inc. (now Perpetua Resources Idaho, Inc. or "PRII") on September 21, 2016 for the restoration, redevelopment and operation of the Stibnite Gold Project ("Project") in Valley County, Idaho met the requirements for a plan of operations under USFS regulations, thus allowing the USFS to commence the formal review of the Project under National Environmental Policy Act ("NEPA").
+On December 13, 2016, the USFS reported that it had determined that the PRO filed by Midas Gold Idaho, Inc. (now Perpetua Resources Idaho, Inc. or "PRII") on September 21, 2016 for the restoration, re-development and operation of the Project in Valley County, Idaho met the requirements for a plan of operations under USFS regulations, thus allowing the USFS to commence the formal review of the Project under NEPA.
 The USFS completed public scoping under NEPA during the third quarter of 2017.
-The NEPA review is being undertaken in a coordinated process by a total of seven federal, state and local agencies under a memorandum of understanding entered into in September 2017.
-The NEPA process is ongoing, and the Draft Environmental Impact Statement was released for public comment on August 14, 2020 and the comment period closed on October 28, 2020, in accordance with the revised schedule.
-The USFS provided an updated schedule for the Project on July 1, 2021 and is focused on advancing Perpetua Resources' modified proposed action in the NEPA process.
+The NEPA review is being undertaken in a coordinated process by a total of seven federal, state, and local agencies under a memorandum of understanding entered into in September 2017.
+The NEPA process is ongoing, and the Draft Environmental Impact Statement was released for public comment on August 14, 2020 and the comment period closed on October 28, 2020, in accordance with a revised and extended schedule.
+The USFS provided an updated NEPA schedule for the Project on July 1, 2021 and is focused on advancing Perpetua Resources' modified proposed action in the NEPA process.
 In order to ensure a full analysis of the refined Project, the USFS plans to issue a targeted Supplemental Draft Environmental Impact Statement ("SDEIS") and provide the public and cooperating agencies the opportunity to review and comment on the additional analysis.
 The Project schedule update included that the SDEIS is expected to be released in Q1 2022, a Final Environmental Impact Statement (FEIS) and draft Record of Decision is expected to be published in Q4 2022, and a final Record of Decision is expected to be issued in the first half of 2023.
 Work on other required ancillary permits and management plans continued during the reporting period.